gvenit/kan-fpga/README.md

 $$RSWAF_i(x) = 1 - \tanh^2\left(scale\times(x-grid_i)\right)$$

 rather than the more complex B-spline basis.
-A FasterKANLayer consist of a BatchNorm Layer,the RSWAF and a Linear layer.
+A FasterKanAccelerator consist of a BatchNorm Layer,the RSWAF and a Linear layer.
 The input feature map of the layer is forwarded to the BatchNorm Layer.
 Then, a matrix is formed from the equation:

 $$ y_{ij} = RSWAF_i(x_j) $$